PatrycjaBlaszkowska/mixology-master/README.md

 - Logout :
     - The logout button effectively logs the user out of the system, securely ending their session and clearing all authentication data.

+- Admin panel :
+    - The administrator can effectively manage all cocktails on the admin panel to ensure a positive user experience and proper moderation.

 ### Devices used during testing :
 - Desktop PC
 - Laptop